Certificate Settings

 An alternative domain name used by the validation process.
 Instead of updating the DNS record for Domain Name directly, the package uses this domain name is used instead.
 See DNS Alias Mode for details.

-When set, controls whether or not the DNS alias mode used is Challenge Alias (Unchecked, Default) or Domain Alias (Checked).
+When set, controls whether the DNS alias mode used is Challenge Alias (Unchecked, Default) or Domain Alias (Checked).
 See DNS Alias Mode for details.

 The amount of time the ACME validation process will wait after making DNS changes before attempting to validate.
 Some DNS services take a few minutes to propagate entries after making backend changes.